 Health and rabies certificates are important, especially if you are traveling through air.
-Your pet’s food bowls, grooming tools and medications are also equally important during the travel.
+Your pet’s food bowls, grooming tools, and medications are also equally important during the travel.

-For worst case scenarios, you might also have to carry tranquilizers and sedatives, but make sure to use the dosage prescribed the doctor.
+For worst-case scenarios, you might also have to carry tranquilizers and sedatives, but make sure to use the dosage prescribed the doctor.

-Are there entry requirements for inter-state moving?
+Are there entry requirements for interstate moving?

 Most of the states in the US require health certificates, especially for dogs and horses.
-Every state requires rabies certificate for dogs and cats.
+Every state requires a rabies certificate for dogs and cats.
 If you are moving abroad, request the State Veterinarian to provide the certificate.

 What if my pet gets lost during the move?

 Attach a travel identification tag to your pet.
-The tag should include your name, phone number and address of your new location so that your pet is safely returned to you.
+The tag should include your name, phone number, and address of your new location so that your pet is safely returned to you.

 Next thing you can do is contact animal care agencies and Missing Pet Network near you.